onzfonz/comp227/src/content/5/en/part5d.md

 The test works.
 The problem is if we later add more input fields, the test will break because it expects the fields it needs to be the first and the last on the page.

-It would be better to give our inputs unique <i>ids</i> and use those to find them.
+It would be better to give our inputs unique *ids* and use those to find them.
 We change our login form like so:

 ```js